-Dece December 31, 2020 December 31, 2019

-Legal capital reserve \$ 2,294,034 \$ 2,066,874
+December 31, 2021 December 31, 2020 Legal capital reserve \$ 2,508,054 \$ 2,294,034

-Special reserve-Fintech 8,027

-\$ 2,294,034 \$ 2,074,901

-- A. According to the "Rules Governing the Administration of Securities Firms", 20% of the current year's earnings, after paying all taxes and offsetting prior years' operating losses, if any, shall be set aside as special reserve until the cumulative balance equals the total amount of paid-in capital.
+A. According to the "Rules Governing the Administration of Securities Firms", 20% of the current year's earnings, after paying all taxes and offsetting prior years' operating losses, if any, shall be set aside as special reserve until the cumulative balance equals the total amount of paid-in capital.
 The special reserve shall be used exclusively to cover accumulated deficit or to increase capital and shall not be used for any other purpose.
-Such capitalization shall not be permitted unless the Company has already accumulated a special reserve of at least 50% of its paid-in capital and only half of such special reserve may be capitalized. - B. The Company transferred provision on bad debt loss that had been set aside but not reversed to special reserve on initial application of IFRSs in accordance with Gin-Gwen-Zheng-Qi Letter No. 1010032090, dated July 10, 2012.
-Except for offsetting operating losses or special reserve exceeding 50% of the Company's paid-in capital after transferring, the Company could transfer half of special reserve as share capital. - C. According to Gin-Gwen-Zheng-Qi Letter No. 1010048029, an equivalent amount of special reserve should be set aside from earnings after tax of the current year and the undistributed earnings of the prior period based on the decreased amount of equity.
-For the cumulative decrease in equity of the prior period, the equal amount of special reserve set aside based on the undistributed earnings should not be distributed.
-If there is any reversal of the decrease in equity, the earnings may be distributed based on the reversal proportion.
+Such capitalization shall not be permitted unless the Company has already accumulated a special reserve of at least 50% of its paid-in capital and only half of such special reserve may be capitalised.
+According to the Gin-Gwen-Zheng-Qi

+- Letter No. 1110380212, dated January 21, 2022, provision basis for special reserve should be included in the amount of current year's undistributed earnings other than the current year's net income. - B. The Company transferred provision on bad debt loss that had been set aside but not reversed to special reserve on initial application of IFRSs in accordance with Gin-Gwen-Zheng-Qi Letter No. 1010032090, dated July 10, 2012.
+Except for offsetting operating losses or special reserve exceeding 50% of the Company's paid-in capital after transferring, the Company could transfer half of special reserve as share capital. - C. According to the other regulations, upon the distribution of earnings, other than the setting aside of legal reserve, an equivalent amount of special reserve should be set aside from earnings after tax of the current year and the undistributed earnings of the prior period based on the decreased amount of stockholders' equity.
+For the cumulative decrease in stockholders' equity of the prior period, an equal amount of special reserve set aside based on the undistributed earnings should not be distributed.
+If there is any reversal of the decrease in stockholders' equity, the earnings may be distributed based on the reversal proportion. - D. In line with aforementioned regulations, the appropriation of 2019 earnings as resolved by the shareholders on May 27, 2020, the Company reversed special reserve in the amount of (\$8,027).